 Hello!
-I am Dr. Emery Ayers-Greenidge, a Licensed Clinical Psychologist who is Certified in Perinatal Mental Health.
+I am Dr. Emery Ayers-Greenidge, a Licensed Psychologist who is Certified in Perinatal Mental Health.
 I have nearly 20 years of professional experience as a mental health clinician and consultant.
 My practice, matriARC, specializes in women's reproductive mental health, promoting wellness and resilience across a woman's entire lifespan.

 To learn more about me and my approach to therapy, please keep scrolling.

 Think we'd click?
 Let's find out!
 Please call or text me at 410-429-0488 to schedule a complimentary 20 minute phone consultation.

 Searching for a therapist can feel like a daunting task.
 Most therapist's profiles provides a brief introduction about themselves.
 But how can you tell what it will be like to actually work with them?
 Starting with a complementary phone consultation can help you and the therapist decide whether they're the right match for your needs.
 I want to help you get started in your process.
 I've made a short video so you can get a sense of who I am and what it might be like to meet with me.